Irish Soda Bread Muffins

 How to Make Irish Soda Bread Muffins

-Step-by-step instructions are also in the recipe card at the bottom of this post.
-But here’s a quick overview of how to make these tasty treats.
+The recipe card at the bottom of this post also provides step-by-step instructions, but here’s a quick overview of how to make these tasty treats.

 Preheat the oven to 400°F and lightly coat a standard muffin pan with cooking spray or line it with paper cups (which will also need a light spray so they won’t stick).

-Whisk dry ingredients together in a mixing bowl and the dried fruit.
-Whisk together egg, buttermilk, and melted butter in a separate bowl.
-Make a well in the dry ingredients and the egg mixture.
+Whisk the dry ingredients and dried fruit together in a mixing bowl.
+In a separate bowl, whisk the egg, buttermilk, and melted butter.
+Make a well in the dry ingredients and egg mixture.
 Mix together with a few turns of a spoon, being careful not to overmix!

 Scoop batter into muffin tins